gwohlgen/digitalhumanities_dataset_and_eval/README.md

 ```

-The output of the scripts will be various count (how many tasks per section, how many correctly and incorrectly solved,
+The output of the scripts will be various counts (how many tasks per section, how many correctly and incorrectly solved,
-and the percentage (accuracy) of correct suggestions).
+and the percentage (**accuracy**) of correct suggestions).

 ## Finally: For adding new dataset or models
-We tried to make the system easily extendable to evaluate new models.
+We tried to make the system **easily extendable** to evaluate new models.

 * Adding models: just put them into the [models](models) folder, and add them into the `METHODS` variable in `config.py`.
-* Adding new datasets and models: add the raw dataset into [datasets](datasets), generate the `questions`.
-Add a new section to `config.py` with the settings for
+* Adding new datasets and models: add the raw dataset into [datasets](datasets), generate the `questions` with `create_questions.py`.
-the new dataset.
-Also add new models, probably (see above).
+Add a new section to `config.py` with the settings for the new dataset.